 - 2.1.
 Membership of the Association is subject to the approval of Council and the Association reserves the right to refuse the registration of flocks, rams, ewes or prefixes. - 2.2.
 The Council may exclude any member who has been expelled from any breed or exhibition society, or who has been proved to have falsified any pedigree, or whose conduct in any respect shall be in the opinion of the Council derogatory to the character or prejudicial to the interests of the Association. - 2.3.
 The Association shall seek at all times to ensure that all members are treated equally and that there shall be no discrimination against particular members or their sheep on any grounds whatsoever. - 2.4.
 Membership entitles members to register flocks, sheep, and prefixes; to enter stock at Association shows and sales; to attend Association events; and to attend general meetings of the Association. - 2.5.
-No entries are accepted from non-members
+Registrations will be accepted from non-members subject to the required information being supplied and criteria being met, these requirements to be the same as those applicable to members.
+Rams and females registered by non-members may be subject to higher registration fees than those payable by members.